We’re already leveraging the power of “idea networks” in our personal lives. Soon, they’ll transform the world of work.

 In their own words, “Promo gives you quality video clips, licensed music and a built-in text editor so you can easily create stunning video content.”
 Millions of premium video and music clips can be used, with lifetime licensing included.
 An easy to use editor simplifies the ideation and creation process, and videos created can be uploaded and shared anywhere — or re-sold to your clients.
 Clips are categorized by theme and created by professional musicians and videographers.

-Similar to how Facebook’s “recommendations” feature works, these platforms enable businesses to solicit ideas from a network of collaborators spread across the globe, or to search through previously created content.
+Similar to how Facebook’s “recommendations” feature works, these gig economy platforms enable businesses to solicit ideas from a network of collaborators spread across the globe, or to search through previously created content.
 Collaborators can include agencies and freelancers — even your own customers.
 Instead of using templates to create ideas, the ideas come from real people in almost real time.

 Storybox provides tools to “collect the most compelling content from your customers,” and enables customers to record and upload images and videos to generate ideas for your marketing campaigns.
 One-click moderation and digital rights management tools make usage requests and approval easy, and content can be easily syndicated across digital channels.
 Analytics and retargeting tools ensure the right content is seen by the right customers at the right time.